itczl22/blog/golang/composite_type.md

 * The zero value of a map is nil.
 A nil map has no keys, nor can keys be added. append只能追加slice, delete只能删除map

-* The zero value for a map type is nil, that is, a reference to no hash table at all.

 * The make function returns a map of the given type, initialized and ready for use.

 * The key type must be comparable using ==

 * A map is reference to a hash table, nil的map不reference 任何 hash table；nil的slice不reference 任何array